 • Click OK to save changes.

-You are done!
-Now you can run Framework's demo apps or start develop your own.
-Should you have any questions please do not hesitate to contact us.
+That's all!
+Now you can run Framework's demo apps or start developing your own.
+Should you have any questions, please do not hesitate to contact us.